 English.
 Recommended level : C1.

-Another degree or academic title may be judged equivalent and give access to the Master’s degree course, with or without further conditions.
+Other degrees awarded by a foreign university may be considered equivalent and grant access to the programme with or without further conditions.

 Enrolment and final dates